-Python Version
+Version Compatibility

-Tox-docker requires tox to be run in Python 3.6 or newer.
-Older versions of tox-docker may work with older versions of Python, but these configurations are no longer supported.
+Tox-docker requires tox to be run in Python 3.6 or newer, and requires tox version 3.0 or newer.
+Older versions of tox-docker may work with older versions of Python or tox, but these configurations are no longer supported.